-The system accesses the Secured Silicon Sector through a command sequence (see Write Protect (WP#) on page 38).
-After the system writes the Enter Secured Silicon Sector command sequence, it may read the Secured Silicon Sector by using the addresses normally occupied by the first sector (SA0).
+The system accesses the Secured Silicon Sector through a command sequence (see "Write Protect (WP#)").
+After the system has written the Enter Secured Silicon Sector command sequence, it may read the Secured Silicon Sector by using the addresses normally occupied by the first sector (SAO).
 This mode of operation continues until the system issues the Exit Secured Silicon Sector command sequence, or until power is removed from the device.
-On power-up, or following a hardware reset, the device reverts to sending commands to sector SA0.
+On power-up, or following a hardware reset, the device reverts to sending commands to sector SAO.